Fibrous dysplasia may cause few or no signs and symptoms, particularly if the condition is mild. More severe fibrous dysplasia may cause:

 When to see a doctor

-See your doctor if you or your child develops bone pain that:
+See your doctor if you or your child develops any of the following: